Lohrem/game-o-life/README.md

 ## Extras
 Something I would've liked to have added would be for the user to input their name and from that, the grid would fill in with cells that are alive writing out their name.

+## Difficulties
+Most of my headache was caused by having to go back to React Hooks, because when I did my React course I didn't do Hooks, I only did Redux which I had a hard time understanding.